 Call for abstracts

-The seventh Mapping the Magazine (MtM) conference, to be held at Drake University, June 22 – 24, 2022, invites submissions on the theme Magazines and the Moment.
+The seventh Mapping the Magazine (MtM) conference, to be held at Drake University, on July 27-29, 2022, invites submissions on the theme Magazines and the Moment.

 Authors are invited to submit original work on the theme Magazines and the Moment.
 The organizers seek proposals for individual papers on topics related to magazine research from many disciplines (Media and Communication, Journalism, Critical and Cultural Studies, Gender Studies, Sociology, Linguistics, English, History, Visual Communication, and others).
 The MtM 2022 conference seeks to explore questions including but not limited to: